Headaches In El Paso, TX?

-Headaches and migraines can be treated in a variety of ways according to the type of injury or condition which caused the head pain.
-Chiropractic adjustments can greatly improve symptoms of head pain but chiropractic care can also be used to help prevent headaches.
-Because the majority of headaches or migraines are caused by spinal complications or muscle tightness, chiropractic treatment can help avoid the symptoms in the first place.
+Headaches and migraines can be treated in various ways according to the type of injury or condition that caused the head pain.
+Chiropractic adjustments can greatly improve head pain symptoms, but chiropractic care can also be used to help prevent headaches.
+Because most headaches or migraines are caused by spinal complications or muscle tightness, chiropractic treatment can help avoid the symptoms in the first place.

-The trigger of a headache is often associated to extreme tension to the neck.
+The trigger of a headache is often associated with extreme tension in the neck.
 The headache may be a consequence of cervical osteoarthritis, a broken disc, or whiplash-type movements that irritates or compresses a cervical nerve.
-The neck’s bony structures (eg, aspect joints) and its delicate tissues (eg, muscles) can give rise to the improvement of a cervicogenic headache.
+The neck’s bony structures (e.g., aspect joints) and its delicate tissues (e.g., muscles) can give rise to the improvement of a cervicogenic headache.

 Cervicogenic Headache Symptoms

-A cervicogenic headache provides in base and the back of the skull as a steady, non-throbbing pain, sometimes extending downward into the neck and between the shoulder-blades.
-Pain could be felt behind forehead and the brow, although the problem originates in the cervical spine.
+A cervicogenic headache provides in base and the back of the skull as a steady, non-throbbing pain, sometimes extending downward into the neck and between the shoulder blades.
+Pain could be felt behind the forehead and the brow, although the problem originates in the cervical spine.

-Pain usually starts after a sudden neck movements, such as a sneeze.
+The pain usually starts after sudden neck movements, such as a sneeze.
 Along with head and neck discomfort, signs may include: